FATelarico/ctv-network/NetworkAnalysis.md

 - `r pkg("netClust")` provides a function to cluster unilayer (`netClust::netEM_unilayer`) and multilayer (`netClust::netEM_multilayer`) networks by means of finite mixtures and expectation-maximisation.

 # Statistical Modeling

+Statistical modelling in network analysis enables researchers to uncover patterns, test hypotheses, and make predictions about network structures and dynamics.
+This section introduces R packages that support a range of statistical approaches, from modelling static (cross-sectional) networks to analysing dynamic, multimodal, and multilevel networks.
+These methods provide tools to infer underlying processes that generate observed network data, assess the significance of observed patterns, and simulate network structures under various conditions.

 ## Cross-Sectional Networks